opensistemas-hub/osbrain/docs/source/tutorial-1.rst

 using a human-readable alias.
 Aliases help us accessing these agents easily even from remote locations.

-Note that when calling the :func:`osbrain.core.run_agent` function, we are passing a string parameter.
+Note that when calling the :func:`osbrain.run_agent` function, we are passing a string parameter.
 This parameter is the alias the agent will use to register itself in the name server.

-When we run a name server calling the :func:`osbrain.core.run_nameserver`, we also get in return a proxy to this name server:
+When we run a name server calling the :func:`osbrain.run_nameserver`, we also get in return a proxy to this name server:

 >>> ns = run_nameserver()